 - Superannuation payments being taken from practices for doctors that have left the practice.

-- GP trainees not being added to the scheme in a timely manner.
+- GP registrars not being added to the scheme in a timely manner.

 - Tax implications because of incorrect records.

 - A significant number of women not receiving important correspondence relating to cervical screening.

 - Inappropriate responses from customer service centre.